-Sexual health involves areas of sexual knowledge, sexual interest, sexual response, sexual activity, sexual behaviour/relationships, fertility/contraception and sexual self-view.
+Sexual health can include: sexual knowledge, sexual interest, sexual response, sexual activity, sexual relationships, fertility/contraception and how you feel about yourself.

-Here are a few examples of some common questions raised by survivors and/or their partners and families.
+Below are a some examples of some common questions raised by the person living with a brain injury, or their partners and families.

 A decrease in the level of sexual interest is a common concern.
 The reasons for this are many and may include: